Principal secretary (India)

-Principal secretary is a post and a rank in state governments of India.
-The position holder is generally an IAS officer and a government official of high seniority.
-Principal secretary ranked officers generally are the administrative heads of departments in a state government.
-The post is equivalent to that of an Additional secretary to Government of India, but they can also be deputed to Government of India in the rank and post of a Joint secretary to Government of India, because of seniority.
+Principal secretary is a post in state governments and the central government of India.
+The position holder is generally a senior Indian Administrative Service officer or other senior civil servants.
+Principal secretaries generally are the administrative heads of departments in a state government.
+They can also be deputed to central government in the post of an Joint Secretary to Government of India.

 Position

 Principal secretary in a state government

 In the state governments, a principal secretary ranks above a secretary but it is below the designations of additional chief secretary and chief secretary.
 Principal Secretaries act as administrative heads of the department they are assigned to.

 Principal Secretary to the Prime Minister

 The post of Principal Secretary to the Prime Minister of India was created during the tenure of Indira Gandhi as prime minister.
 The Principal Secretary to PM is the head of the Prime Minister's Office.
 He/she holds the rank and status of Cabinet Secretary to the Government of India.
 Additionally, some prime ministers also appoint an additional principal secretary, who too holds the rank and status of Cabinet Secretary to the Government of India.